qubiack/angular-reactjs/README.md

   template: `<div class="react-container" id="react-owc-renderer"></div>`
 })
 export class ReactBidirectionalRendererComponent implements OnInit {
-  // Hire we get data from parent component, but of course we can also subscribe this data directly form HeroService if we prefer this way
+  // Here we get data from parent component, but of course we can also subscribe this data directly form HeroService if we prefer this way
   @Input() heroes$: BehaviorSubject<IHero[]>;

   constructor(public injector: Injector) { }